 Under Executive Order 12333, IC elements are required to have guidelines approved by the head of the IC element and the Attorney General, in consultation with the Director of National Intelligence (DNI), for the collection, retention, and dissemination of information concerning U.S. persons.
 In 2008, the DNI and the Attorney General approved guidelines governing how NCTC identifies terrorism information in datasets that other federal agencies have already lawfully obtained pursuant to their own authorities and prescribing protections for the information to be shared with NCTC (2008 NCTC Guidelines).
 The 2008 NCTC Guidelines established three "tracks" for NCTC to access or acquire such information from other federal agencies.
 Under Track 1, NCTC analysts had account-based access to a relevant agency dataset, while under Track 2, NCTC submitted query terms for the providing agency to perform the search and return responsive information.
-Under Track 3, the agency dataset was replicated at NCTC so NCTC could use its analytic tools to identify terrorism information; if NCTC could not "promptly" identify terrorism information in the replicated dataset, the 2008 NCTC Guidelines required NCTC to "promptly remove" the information.
+Under Track 3, the agency dataset was replicated at NCTC so NCTC could use its analytic tools to identify terrorism information; if NCTC could not "promptly" identify terrorism information.
 As implemented at NCTC, this generally required the removal of information within 180 days.
-10